- 3/4 cup peanut butter*

 - 1/4 teaspoon vanilla extract

 - 1 to 2 tablespoons milk

-- For icing, in a small bowl, beat shortening and confectioners' sugar until smooth.
+- For icing, in a small mixing bowl, cream shortening and confectioners' sugar.
 Beat in vanilla and enough milk to reach spreading consistency.
 Spoon into a resealable plastic bag or pastry bag; cut a small hole in corner of bag.
 Pipe icing over cookies in a zigzag pattern.
 Yield: 2-1/2 dozen.

 "These are amazing!
 They do take some time, but are definitely worth it.
 I usually put in just a teeny bit less flour than it calls for to help with the dryness.
 I never bother with the icing either - they don't need it."

 "I did something wrong.
 My dough was dry and the cookies were dry.
 I cook with recipes and don't know a lot of technique.
 Maybe if I added some drops of water to the dough?
 These are A LOT of work, took a very long time.
 I will not the try to make these again, just because of how long it took.
 I don't want to waste time just for them to turn out the same way."

 "These are amazing!!
 We left the icing off the top.
 It taste like a soft buckeye.
 Or my husband said if reese's made a cookie this would be it."